denoland/vscode_deno/README.md

 - `deno.codeLens.referencesAllFunctions`: Enables or disables the display of code lens information for all functions in the code.
 Requires `deno.codeLens.references` to be enabled as well. _boolean, default `false`_
+- `deno.codeLens.test`: Enables or disables the display of test code lens on Deno tests. _boolean, default `true`_.
+- `deno.codeLens.testArgs`: Provides additional arguments that should be set when invoking the Deno CLI test from a code lens. _array of strings, default `[ "--allow-all" ]`_.
 - `deno.config`: The file path to a `tsconfig.json` file.
 This is the equivalent to using `--config` on the command line.
 The path can be either be relative to the workspace, or an absolute path. _string, default `null`, examples: